Michigan Democrats want review of signatures submitted by GOP Senate candidates

 The Michigan Democratic Party and the Democratic Senatorial Campaign Committee on Friday asked state election officials to investigate whether three Republican U.S Senate candidates and another who has left the race submitted forged or otherwise fraudulent signatures on nominating petitions they submitted.

-The Free Press obtained a copy of the letter submitted by lawyers for the groups and a Michigan voter, Emily Judd, to the Board of State Canvassers, saying an "initial review" into petitions submitted by former U.S. Rep. Mike Rogers, former U.S. Reps.
+The Free Press obtained a copy of the letter submitted by lawyers for the groups and a Michigan voter, Emily Judd, to the Board of State Canvassers.
+It said an "initial review" into petitions submitted by former U.S. Rep. Mike Rogers, former U.S. Reps.
 Justin Amash and businessman Sandy Pensler, as well as those submitted by former U.S. Rep. Peter Meijer, who has since left the race, showed "patterns that indicate the presence of potential forgery andother fraudulent signature gathering tactics."

 If an investigation is conducted and any of the candidates were found to have less than 15,000 valid signatures, they could be taken off the Aug.
 6 primary ballot for the Republican nomination to the U.S. Senate seat being vacated by U.S. Sen. Debbie Stabenow, D-Michigan.

+U.S. Rep. Elissa Slotkin of Holly is considered the frontrunner for the Democratic nomination.

-The group said it was including Meijer in its request so that the board could examine "the full extent" of the potential fraud, since he used some of the same petition gatherers as the others.
+The Democratic groups said they included Meijer in their request so that the board could examine "the full extent" of the potential fraud, since he used some of the same petition gatherers as the others.
 Meijer left the Senate race shortly after submitting his signatures for the ballot last month.

-The groups said as many as 433 pages of signatures from random samples of the four candidates' nominating petition sheets involve more than 20 petition gatherers, or circulators, who are part of other petition challenges filed against two judicial candidates in the last month and appear to involve "fraud or forgery tactics."
+The groups said as many as 433 pages of signatures from random samples of the four candidates' nominating petition sheets involved more than 20 petition gatherers, or circulators, who are part of other petition challenges filed against two judicial candidates − Matthew Ackerman and Lisa Marie Neilson, both running for the state Court of Appeals − in the last month.

 "Given the indications of potential fraud revealed by our initial review, we request that the Board immediately conduct a thorough investigation of the nominating petitions submitted by Mr. Rogers, Mr. Pensler, Mr. Amash, and Mr. Meijer for suspected fraud," said the letter, which was signed by lawyer Christopher Trebilcock of Detroit and members of the Elias Law Group in Washington.

+The evidence cited by the Democratic groups as potentially showing fraud include:

-∎ Entire petition sheets with signatures that appear to be in the same handwriting.
+∎ Entire petition sheets submitted by candidates with signatures from different signers that appear to be in the same handwriting.

 ∎ Sheets which purport to be signed by the same circulator but with different handwriting being used for her signature and mistakes in her address and zip code.